jonasdevzero/Netflix/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps or accsses this video for more details: /- comming soon -/ .

 ### Prerequisites
 * npm